sisimai/p5-sisimai/README.md

 > branch instead.
 We have moved away from using both the `main` and `master` branches in our development process.

 > [!CAUTION]
-> **Sisimai versions 4.25.14p11 and earlier contain a regular expression vulnerability
+> **Sisimai versions 4.25.17 and earlier contain some regular expression vulnerabilities
 > [ReDoS: CVE-2022-4891](https://nvd.nist.gov/vuln/detail/CVE-2022-4891).
-> If you are using one of these versions, please upgrade to v4.25.14p12 or later.**
+> If you are using one of these versions, please upgrade to v4.25.18 or later.**

 > [!WARNING]
 > Sisimai 5 requires Perl 5.26 or later.
 Check the version of Perl in your system before installing/upgrading